connellmcg/fileHarvester/README.md

 ## Dependencies:

-FielHarvester depends on the `argeparse` python module.
+FielHarvester depends on the `argparse` python module.

 These dependencies can be installed using the requirements file: